OpenNebula/website/content/7.0/software/release_information/release_notes_70/compatibility.md

 ## Labels on Sunstone

+Only persistent user labels that were created in old Sunstone will be showed [in new Sunstone]({{% relref "../../../product/control_plane_configuration/graphical_user_interface/sunstone_labels#sunstone-labels" %}}).
+We are working to offer you a better experience in new Sunstone with the system and user labels in future versions of OpenNebula.

 Remember that in Sunstone you need to create the user label in the Settings section before apply a label to a resource.
 See [Sunstone labels guide]({{% relref "../../../product/control_plane_configuration/graphical_user_interface/sunstone_labels#sunstone-labels" %}}) to get more information.

 ## OneProvision on Sunstone